epw/consensus/Consensus Book.md

 ##### Secret Keeper

 When you and another character **exchange a moment of humanity** in addition to any other effects, you immediately learn one secret about that character.
-You may then choose to magically lock that secret away (and additionally choose who can learn it)
+Ask their player for a deep secret about the character.
+When you do, choose one from each line:
+* The secret gets out, The secret is magically sealed, The secret is forgotten by everyone but me
+* Hold 3 as per Assert Your Paradigm, Hold 3 as per Vows, Hold 3 spent 1 for 1 to have them suffer 0 harm
+* Transfer all of their Discord to you, Transfer all of their Harm to you, Nothing

 #### Primordial Advanced Moves